Townies: Reception

-As of 2024, the show has a 30% critic rating on Rotten Tomatoes and according to a Star Tribune review shortly prior to airing, the series relied heavily on sexual humor.
+On the review aggregator website Rotten Tomatoes, 30% of 10 critics' reviews for the first season are positive.
+The website's consensus reads: "Those awaiting Molly Ringwald's comeback will be sorely disappointed by Townies, a listless comedy about arrested development that is juvenile in all the wrong ways."
+According to a Star Tribune review shortly prior to airing, the series relied heavily on sexual humor.
 The show is considered similar to Mystic Pizza, but is described as falling short.